DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture5_revision.md

 - Overview of neoclassical economics
   - (1) Preference Relation
   - (2) Utility Function and Expected Utility Theory
-  - (3) Brief Introduction to Behavioural Finance
+  - (3) Brief Introduction to Behavioral Finance

 > Normative model
 > - In a perfect world, what should be expected